sosuisen/git-documentdb/docs-api/git-documentdb.binarydocmetadata.md

 - fileOid: SHA-1 hash of Git object (40 characters)

-- type: type shows a DocType. type of BinaryDocMetadata is fixed to 'binary'.
+- type: type shows a DocType.
+The type of BinaryDocMetadata is fixed to 'binary'.